mantidproject/mantid/docs/source/release/v3.12.0/framework.rst

 - The previously mentioned ``ConfigObserver`` and ``ConfigPropertyObserver`` classes are also exposed to python.
 - ``mantid.kernel.V3D`` vectors now support negation through the usual ``-`` operator.
 - ``mantid.api.IPeak`` has two new functions ``getEnergyTransfer`` which returns the difference between the initial and final energy and ``getIntensityOverSigma`` which gets the peak intensity divided by the error in intensity.
+- It is now possible to `pickle <https://docs.python.org/2/library/pickle.html>`_ and de-pickle :ref:`Workspace2D <Workspace2D>` and :ref:`ITableWorkspace <ITableWorkspace>` in Python.
+This has been added to make it easier to transfer your workspaces over a network.
+Only these two workspace types currently supports the pickling process, and there are limitations to be aware of described :ref:`here <Workspace2D>`.

 Support for unicode property names has been added to python.
 This means that one can run the following in python2 or python3.